nvnamsss/streetlity-api/README.md

-API Server written by Golang for Streetlity Project, aims to high performance in massive processing
+API Server written by Golang for Streetlity Project, aims to high performance in massive processing.

 # API
 `API Server` providing required function for working with services.